-Here’s a turn-by-turn guide to help you get started on this journey.
+Here’s a turn-by-turn guide to help you get started on your nonprofit strategic planning journey.

 Determine the Length of Your Trip